ngoodger/nle-language-wrapper/README.md

 ```

 ### Training the agent
-To train a new agent simply run the following module and the set the experiment name to the desired value.
+To train a new agent simply run the following script and the set the experiment name to the desired value.
 ```
 python nle_language_wrapper/agents/sample_factory/train.py \
 --env nle_language_env \